SAP ERP

-SAP ERP is an enterprise resource planning software developed by the German company SAP SE.
+SAP ERP is enterprise resource planning software developed by the European company SAP SE.
 SAP ERP incorporates the key business functions of an organization.
 The latest version of SAP ERP (V.6.0) was made available in 2006.
 The most recent SAP enhancement package 8 for SAP ERP 6.0 was released in 2016.
 It is now considered legacy technology, having been superseded by SAP S/4HANA.

 Functionality

-Business Processes included in SAP ERP are:
+Business processes included in SAP ERP are: